ayan20985/voxceleron-engine/release/v2/README.md

 - Chunks are 16x16x16 voxel units
 - Each chunk manages its own mesh generation
 - Chunks are generated and loaded dynamically
-- Face culling is implemented at the chunk level to optimize rendering
+- Basic visibility checks at the chunk level for mesh generation
 - Chunk coordinates use integer vectors (glm::ivec3) for precise positioning
 - Chunk data structure includes:
   - 3D array of voxels (16x16x16)